 - For local democracy.
 Service provision, planning, tax raising, law enforcement and funding allocation to be radically devolved downwards as far as possible and appropriate: to ward, borough, city and county levels.

-- Abolish the 30-year rule and all other forms of secrecy.
-Public access to all state files, cabinet papers, diplomatic agreements, etc.
+- Oppose state secrets.
+Demand free access to all state files, cabinet papers, diplomatic agreements, etc.

-- Abolish copyright laws and other so-called intellectual property rights.
+- Abolish copyright laws, patents and other so-called intellectual property rights.

 3.1.3.
 The national question